amarula/dyndesign/README.rst

     b.method_of_parent()
     b.comp.method_of_component()

+|
-* Dynamically add parent classes:
+* Dynamically add parent classes to a class:

 .. code:: python